lucasdamo/WordPress-Easy-Maintenance/readme.txt

 = Features: =
 - Easily enable/disable
-- Easily change header color and text
 - Easily change body text
-- You can use your own template and design by modifying maintenance-userpage.php and userpage.css
+- You can use your own template and design

 == Installation ==